Home owners FAQs

 Our current fees for providing this pack can be found on our Fees page.

-Please arrange payment either by cheque made payable to 'Together Housing Association' or by contacting our Customer Services Teams.
+Please arrange payment either by cheque made payable to ‘Together Housing Association’ or by contacting our Customer Services Team.

 Home Ownership Team

-Please download and complete the below form and send to the Home Ownership Team at THG.firstname.lastname@example.org.
+Please download and complete the Enquiry Form and send to the Home Ownership Team at email@example.com.

 Shared ownership leases are set in accordance with government guidelines as outlined by Homes England (formerly known as the Homes and Communities Agency) and it is therefore not a unique term of Together Housing’s shared ownership leases that the leaseholder has full repair and maintenance obligations; this is a standard lease term across the sector.